ocaml/opam/doc/pages/Manual.md

 with package formulas, which express requirements.

 The following are allowed in filters:
-- String, integer, and boolean literals
+- String, integer, and Boolean literals
 - Idents
 - Parentheses
 - Logical operators (binary AND `&`, binary OR `|`, prefix, unary NOT `!`)